natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-17AS.md

 [[File:MiG-17AS Armour Scheme.png|right|thumb|The armour plates on the {{PAGENAME}}.]]
 The {{PAGENAME}} armour around the pilot is a bit more substantial than that seen on F-86 Sabres.
 With a large 10 mm steel plate in the nose, this armour protects both the pilot and the fuel tank from any glancing frontal shots from going through and causing damage.
 A 60 mm bullet proof glass is also present in front of the pilot, which may also offer some ballistic protection against machine gun rounds.
 However, the glass and steel armour are not substantial enough to take a head-on attack from a similar aircraft, so don't use these as a safety net from head-on attacks.
 16 mm steel plates cover the pilot's seat, which will protect the pilot against any glancing shots approaching from the rear, but it does not protect the fuel tank.

-The {{PAGENAME}} structure overall is minimal, with the a lot of empty spaces in the fuselage and tail, but the control surfaces all over are still vulnerable to being cut and driving the {{PAGENAME}} out of control.
+The {{PAGENAME}} structure overall is minimal, with a lot of empty spaces in the fuselage and tail, but the control surfaces all over are still vulnerable to being cut and driving the {{PAGENAME}} out of control.
 Although there are two self-sealing fuel tanks on the {{PAGENAME}}, the largest one is seated right behind the pilot and so can be prone to being hit.
 This means an enemy that misses an attempt at a pilot snipe can still have a chance of hitting the fuel tank and igniting it, causing crippling damages to the overall {{PAGENAME}} structure.

 Like the MiG-15 before it, if the tail vertical stabilizer gets knocked off the plane, so are the elevators, leaving the aircraft helpless if not already determined a victory by the score system to the offending enemy.

+It is important to note that the MiG-17 does not take damage well.
+Damage to the fuselage, even if minimal, will significantly hamper performance in the speed and energy retention department.
+Any damage to the wings will cause the aircraft to roll to one side, impairing its ability to properly dogfight its opponents.
+Damage to the engine is also quite fatal.
+Though still flyable after light damage, it is recommended to return to base if damaged, as the aircraft loses its ability to dogfight completely.

 === Modifications and economy ===
 {{Specs-Economy}}